ShaunPrice/ROS_for_Waveshare_Alphabot2/README.md

 Launch the Alphabot2 robot with the following launch file to make sure the servos and motors are working:

     roslaunch waveshare_alphabot2 Alphabot2_test.launch

+## Alphabot2 Shell scripts
+There are serveral Alphabot2 shell scripts in the home directory.
+THese are used for building and running the Alphabot2 ROS packages.
+You'll need to make them executable with the command **chmod +x Alphabot2_*.sh** before using them.

+The scripts have the following functions:

+    Alphabot2_build.sh                          # Builds the Alphabot2 ROS packages
+    Alphabot2_clean.sh                          # Cleans the ROS catkin environment.
+Usefull if your having issues. run **./Alphabot2_build.sh** to rebuild the ROS packages.
+    Alphabot2_fix.sh                            # Correct permissions on the ROD Python nodes and scripts.
+They must be executable for ROS to find them.
+    Alphabot2_run_clear_map.sh                  # Starts ROS and clears the Ubiquity Roboltics Fiducial SLAM example map generated with SLAM.
+    Alphabot2_run_fiducial_localization.sh      # Starts ROS with the Ubiquity Roboltics Fiducial SLAM example in localisation only mode.
+    Alphabot2_run_fiducial_rviz.sh              # Starts ROS rviz for visualisation when running the Ubiquity Roboltics Fiducial SLAM example.
+    Alphabot2_run_fiducial_slam.sh              # Starts ROS with the Ubiquity Roboltics Fiducial SLAM example.
+    Alphabot2_run.sh                            # Starts ROS with the base configuration for the Alphabot2 robot.
+    Alphabot2_run_test.sh                       # Starts ROS with the base configuration for the Alphabot2 robot and tests the basic functionality.